MUSA-Zhanchao/musa-practicum/report/final-report.md

 Across the three deployment scenes the model produced **3,610 crosswalk polygons** — a first-pass citywide(-scale) crosswalk inventory where none previously existed at this resolution.
 These are written as `<scene>_crosswalks.gpkg` / `.shp`, with per-polygon area in square feet, suitable for direct use in ArcGIS or QGIS.

-The full segmentation pipeline — from label rasterization through training, thresholding, full-scene prediction, and polygonization — is documented in [`results-segementation/python-segementation.ipynb`](results-segementation/python-segementation.ipynb), with the citywide deployment script in [`results-segementation/deploy.ipynb`](results-segementation/deploy.ipynb).

 ### 4.3 Integrated Outputs